-If you have swollen lymph nodes and a scratch or bite from a cat, your health care provider may suspect cat scratch disease.
+If you have swollen lymph nodes and a scratch or bite from a cat, your health care provider may suspect cat-scratch disease.

-A physical examination may reveal an enlarged spleen.
+A physical examination may also reveal an enlarged spleen.

-Occasionally, an infected lymph node may form a tunnel (fistula) through the skin and drain (leak fluid).
+Sometimes, an infected lymph node may form a tunnel (fistula) through the skin and drain (leak fluid).

 This disease is often not found because it is hard to diagnose.
-However, the Bartonella henselae IFA test from the blood is an accurate way to detect the infection caused by these bacteria, but must be considered with other information from your medical history, lab tests, or biopsy.
+The Bartonella henselae immunofluorescence assay (IFA) blood test is an accurate way to detect the infection caused by these bacteria.
+The results of this test must be considered along with other information from your medical history, lab tests, or biopsy.

 A lymph node biopsy may also be done to look for other causes of swollen glands.

-Generally, cat scratch disease is not serious.
-Medical treatment is not usually needed.
-In severe cases, treatment with antibiotics such as azithromycin can be helpful.
-Other antibiotics may be used including clarithromycin, rifampin, trimethoprim-sulfamethoxazole, or ciprofloxacin.
+Generally, cat-scratch disease is not serious.
+Medical treatment may not be needed.
+In some cases, treatment with antibiotics such as azithromycin can be helpful.
+Other antibiotics may be used, including clarithromycin, rifampin, trimethoprim-sulfamethoxazole, or ciprofloxacin.

-In AIDS patients and other people who have a weakened immune system, cat scratch disease is more serious, and treatment with antibiotics is recommended.
+In people with HIV/AIDS and others, who have a weakened immune system, cat-scratch disease is more serious.
+Treatment with antibiotics is recommended.

-Children who have a normal immune system should recover fully without treatment.
-In people with a suppressed immune system, treatment with antibiotics usually leads to recovery.
+People who have a healthy immune system should recover fully without treatment.
+In people with a weakened immune system, treatment with antibiotics usually leads to recovery.

-Reviewed By: Linda Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine; David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc. Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
+Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.